 This is just a brief overview of the Scriptures that draw a convincing portrait of Jesus as divine.
 For more detailed information, take a look at the following article: A Good Man or the God-man?
 The Case for the Deity of Jesus.

-Bryce Klabunde has been a member of the Insight for Living Ministries team as a writer and pastor since 1991.
+Bryce Klabunde has been a member of the Insight for Living Ministries team as a writer and biblical counselor since 1991.
 His credits include a master’s degree in Bible Exposition from Dallas Theological Seminary and a doctorate of ministry in Pastoral Care and Counseling from Western Seminary.
-Currently, Bryce serves Insight for Living Ministries part-time as historian and content consultant.
-His full-time ministry is at College Avenue Baptist Church in San Diego as soul care pastor, overseeing the church’s care and counseling ministries.
-At the center of his life are his wife Jolene, their four children, and his calling: to help hurting people with the healing principles of God’s Word.
+From 2008 to 2017, He also ministered as soul care pastor in a church, tending the spiritual needs of the flock.
+Currently, Bryce serves Insight for Living Ministries as vice president, Searching the Scriptures Studies.
+At the center of his life are his walk with Christ, his wife, Jolene, and his pastoral calling to help hurting people with the healing principles of God’s Word.

 More articles by Bryce Klabunde